How to Get the Applicant Tracking System to Pick Your Resume

 It’s often too much for any one person — or even a small group of HR staff members — to deal with on their own.
 That’s how these resume robot programs came into existence for the most part — as an aid to overwhelmed hiring managers.

-How Widespread are Resume Screening Programs Among Employers?
+Resume Screening Programs Among Employers?

 The Wall Street Journal reports that resume screening software use is widespread among larger companies to the tune of the “high 90 percent range.”
 It indicates that finding a Fortune 500 company that doesn’t employ application tracking systems would be exceptionally rare today.